whichllm — Browse and compare AI model specs and pricing

 Model choice guide

-GPT-5.5 vs Opus 4.7 vs DeepSeek V4: which model should you use?
+GPT-5.5 vs Opus 4.7 vs DeepSeek V4: best model by task and budget

 Source note